jfriedly/foreign-currency/README.rst

 ''''''''''
 The 1 tyiyn note that I have is technically legal tender, but it's worth such a tiny fraction of a cent that it's hardly ever used.

+Lebanon
+'''''''
+While the 1 piastre coin that I have is still technically legal tender, inflation has rendered it valueless, so I marked it as obsolete.

 Macau
 '''''
 Macau is also spelled Macao, and since Natural Earth uses this name, I have its long name saved as "Macao".